-However, although the basics of this process will remain the same, most environments will require a more sophisticated branching strategy.
+However, although the basics of this process will remain the same, most environments require a more sophisticated branching strategy.

 The deployment environment for the last step depends on the maturity of the Quality Assurance (QA) process (such as the coverage achieved by the automated tests), and on the complexity of the project and the infrastructure and system dependencies.
 Although in an ideal world, the deployment would only be done once, it might be required to have multiple successive deployments (transports) to several environments (such as System Integration or QA Testing, User Acceptance Testing, and Production environments), each with their own quality gates for moving from one environment to the next.
 However, in any case, every build and deployment process should always be automated as much as possible to speed up the overall delivery process.

 It might be a good idea to deploy to a separate new pre-production environment for every new version.
-This is particularly useful, if the pre-production environments can be built on the fly during the build and deployment process, for example by spinning up new separate virtual machines (in the cloud) for every new version.
+This is particularly useful, if the pre-production environments can be built on the fly during the build and deployment process, for example by spinning up new separate virtual machines (in the cloud) or Docker containers for every new version.